 Recovering from an auto collision is daunting, even if your injuries are not life-threatening.
 The last thing you should have to worry about is dealing with insurance companies or whether your medical bills will be covered.
 After gathering information about you, your insurance, the collision, the other party and their insurance and obtaining the police and medical records regarding your claim, I work with the insurance adjusters, attorneys, medical personnel and others so you can focus on healing.
 I will keep you in the loop and always return phone calls and emails.

-I handle auto collision cases more than any other type of case.
+I handle car crash cases more than any other type of case.
 In the U.S. alone, motor vehicle-related injuries are the leading cause of death for people ages 34 and under.
 Nearly 5 million people suffer injuries that require an emergency department visit.
 The economic impact is also notable: According to the CDC, the lifetime costs of crash-related deaths and injuries among drivers and passengers were $70 billion just in 2005.

 Traffic incidents might be common, but each case involves people with different injuries, needs and circumstances.
 I will work with you personally to provide the individualized legal services you require.
 From minor, soft-tissue injury cases to those involving catastrophic injuries and fatalities, I am experienced and prepared to ensure you obtain the maximum compensation for your loss.

 As you might imagine, most of my auto accident cases involve auto insurance.
 Oregon drivers are required to carry both Personal Injury Protection (“PIP”) and liability insurance coverage.
 Even when a driver fails to carry the required insurance, often you or another responsible party has insurance that will likely include Uninsured Motorist coverage to compensate you.